Tushaarreddy/Azure-Threat-Hunt-Project-Using-Sentinel/README.md

-# AIT670- George Mason University: Cloud Computing Security
-AIT 670 George Mason University: Improving Cloud Security Posture With Azure Sentinel: A Real Time Threat Detection Solution
+# Improving Cloud Security Posture With Azure Sentinel: A Real Time Threat Detection Solution

-Folder Structure:

-KQL Queries:
+## KQL Queries

-Contains Full List KQL Queries Used for all different Security use cases: Blocked Malicious IP Addresses, Blocking User Privileges, Infected Virtual Machine Logs, Blocking Non-
+This folder contains a complete list of KQL (Kusto Query Language) queries used for various security use cases, including:

+* Blocked Malicious IP Addresses
+* Blocking User Privileges
+* Infected Virtual Machine Logs
+* Blocking Non-Legitimate Users
-Legitimate Users, and Analysis of Multifactor Authentication and MSFT Entra ID Logs.

-Note: .kql is not a valid file format for sharing KQL queries.
-Azure Sentinel queries are typically shared and stored in plain text files and KQL (Kusto Query Language) is primarily an Azure-specific language.
-It was developed by Microsoft for querying data in Azure Data Explorer (Kusto)
+Analysis of Multifactor Authentication (MFA) and Microsoft Entra ID Logs **Note:** .kql is not a valid file format for sharing KQL queries.
+Instead, Azure Sentinel queries are typically stored and shared in plain text files.
+KQL is an Azure-specific language developed by Microsoft for querying data in Azure Data Explorer (Kusto).

-Data Files:
+## Data Files
+This folder includes:

-Full Extract of all Power BI Visualizations (PDF Format) used in Powerbi to work with visulization types
+* Power BI Visualizations (PDF Format): A full extract of all Power BI visualizations used in the project.

-Full List of of CSV and Json Files Used to load the security log data into Azure Sentinel
+* Security Log Data Files: A collection of CSV and JSON files used to load security logs into Azure Sentinel.

-PowerShell Scripts:
+## PowerShell Scripts
+This folder contains:

-Full Script Used to Load data to Azure log analytics workspace which is later pushed to Azure Sentinel [Adjust JSON Data as needed]
+* Script to Load Data into Azure Log Analytics Workspace: The script is responsible for transferring data into Azure Log Analytics Workspace, which is then pushed into Azure Sentinel.
+(Adjust the JSON data as needed.)
+* CSV to JSON Conversion Script: A script used to convert CSV files into JSON format to ensure compatibility with Microsoft Sentinel.
+**Note:**

-Note: JSON (JavaScript Object Notation) is a lightweight data format that uses key-value pairs to represent structured data while CSV (Comma-Separated Values) is a text-based format where data is organized in rows and columns, used for the spreadsheets.
-Converting from CSV to JSON allows for easier data ingestion, parsing, and organization when loading into Microsoft Sentinel.
-This gives us efficient querying, monitoring, and alerting, making data analysis more effective within Azure Cloud Sentinel.
+* JSON (JavaScript Object Notation) is a lightweight data format that uses key-value pairs to represent structured data.
+* CSV (Comma-Separated Values) is a text-based format where data is organized in rows and columns, commonly used in spreadsheets.

-Script used to convert CSV to JSON Format to Load data for Sentinel to Accept

-Project Related Work Items:

-PPTX File: Improving Cloud Security Posture With Azure Sentinel
+* Converting CSV to JSON enables easier data ingestion, parsing, and organization within Microsoft Sentinel, allowing for more efficient querying, monitoring, and alerting.

+## Project Documentation
+This folder includes key project-related documents:

-Project Proposal File
+* Project Proposal File

-Project Diagram
+* Project Diagram
+* PPTX Presentation: "Improving Cloud Security Posture with Azure Sentinel"

-Final Report Docx
+* Final Report Docx